T-wcs/WindowsLockerRFID/README.md

 ### Parsing output data with Hass Agent on Windows.

 To create a sensor with the result data from `output.json` you need create a PowerShell sensor on Hass Agent.
+In the script or command section of the Hass agent PowerShell sensor, add the following lines depending on the data you want to obtain :

 ![image](https://user-images.githubusercontent.com/70718793/216603072-37a763d3-cfc9-4389-a621-f0902fe2cbc9.png)

-In the script or command section of the Hass agent PowerShell sensor, add the following lines depending on the data you want to obtain :
+To retrieve the Card UID
 ```
 $json = Get-Content "C:\Users\%USERNAME%\AppData\LocalPrograms\WinLockerRFID\output.json" | ConvertFrom-Json; $json.WinlockerDetails.CardUID
 ```

-To retrieve the profile card :
+To retrieve the Card profile :
 ```
 $json = Get-Content "C:\Users\%USERNAME%\AppData\LocalPrograms\WinLockerRFID\output.json" | ConvertFrom-Json; $json.WinlockerDetails.ProfileCard
 ```

-To retrieve the reader status :
+To retrieve the Reader status :
 ```
 $json = Get-Content "C:\Users\%USERNAME%\AppData\LocalPrograms\WinLockerRFID\output.json" | ConvertFrom-Json; $json.WinlockerDetails.Status
 ```